harsh72773/CodeAlpha_StudentGradeTracker/README.md

-🎓 Student Grade Tracker
+# 🎓 Student Grade Tracker

-    A simple Java console application developed as Task 1 for the CodeAlpha Java Programming Internship.
+A simple **Java console application** developed as **Task 1** for the **CodeAlpha Java Programming Internship**.

-The application allows users to enter student names and grades, stores the data using an Arraylist, and generates a summary report including the average, highest, and lowest scores.
+The application allows users to enter student names and grades, stores the data using an `ArrayList`, and generates a summary report including the average, highest, and lowest scores.

+---

-📌 Features
+## 📌 Features

 * Add multiple students and their grades
-* Store student records using Arraylist
+* Store student records using `ArrayList`
 * Calculate:

   * 📊 Average score